AlecThomson/wsclean/doc/source/basic_cleaning.rst

 The auto-threshold sets a value that is relative to the noise.
 This is generally preferred over specifying an absolute threshold flux-density, because it avoids having to know the level of the noise before running the clean.
 An automated procedure for chosing the threshold also avoids bias and improves reproducability.

 Nevertheless, in some situations it might be desirable to use a manual absolute threshold.
 For this, the ``-abs-threshold <value>`` parameter can be used.
 If no unit is specified, the value is specified in units of Janskys.
 Specifying ``-abs-threshold 0.7`` results thus in a 700 mJy absolute threshold.
-The unit can also me explicitly specified, e.g. ``-abs-threshold 700mJy``.
+The unit can also be explicitly specified, e.g. ``-abs-threshold 700mJy``.

 It is possible to specify both an automatic threshold and a manual threshold.
 In this case, whenever one of the thresholds is reached, cleaning stops.